Jordan Love rallies Packers to 18-17 win after Saints lose Derek Carr to shoulder injury

 The Packers (2-1) scored 18 points in the final 11 minutes to win their 11th consecutive home opener, the NFL’s longest active streak.
 They took the lead on Love’s 8-yard pass to Romeo Doubs in the right corner of the end zone with 2:56 left.

-Carr’s backup, Jameis Winston, drove the Saints (2-1) into scoring position, but Blake Grupe’s 46-yard field-goal attempt with just over a minute left sailed wide right.
+Carr’s backup, Jameis Winston, threw a couple of completions to Chris Olave that drove the Saints (2-1) into scoring position before Blake Grupe’s 46-yard field-goal attempt sailed wide right with 1:05 left.
 It was the first career miss in seven attempts for Grupe, a rookie who played in college at Arkansas State and Notre Dame.

-New Orleans led 17-0 when Carr left with a shoulder injury in the third quarter after one of Rashan Gary’s career-high three sacks.
-That set the stage for Love to spark the type of rally that his predecessor, Aaron Rodgers, orchestrated on this field so many times.

-Love was making his fourth career start but first at home as he takes over for Rodgers, a four-time MVP who was traded to the New York Jets in the offseason.
-The fourth-year pro from Utah State went 22 of 44 for 259 yards with one touchdown pass, a TD run and an interception.
+“One day you’re the hero, the next day you’re the villain,” Grupe said.
+“I put together a good preseason and we got a good start to the season.
+The guys did their job today, and I’ve got to be better.”

 Green Bay became the third team in the past 30 years to win after being shut out 17-0 or worse through three quarters.
 The others were Carolina against Philadelphia on Oct.
 21, 2018, and Tennessee against the New York Giants on Nov.
 26, 2006.